-In 2013, Mayo Street Arts received a major grant from Cherie Wendelken, Jeb Brooks, and the Brooks Family Foundation to purchase the building.
-This was a turning point for Mayo Street Arts, and the organization has worked to improve the building and organizational capacity ever since.
+In 2013, Cherie Wendelken, Jeb Brooks, and the Brooks Family Foundation awarded a major grant to Mayo Street Arts so that the organization could purchase the building.
+This was a turning point for Mayo Street Arts, and the organization has worked hard to improve the building and organizational capacity ever since.

-A new roof, renovation of the choir loft and performance space, a new stage, an outdoor classroom, and many facility improvements have advanced the goal of providing a modern, flexible, and accessible arts center.
+Building renovations have included a new roof, renovation of the choir loft and performance space, a new stage, an outdoor classroom, and many other facility improvements.
+Two murals enhance the building inside and out.